kylelau519/pdgQuery/README.md

+## License

+This project is licensed under the [MIT License](LICENSE).
+See the `LICENSE` file for more details.

+## pdgQuery
-Disclaimer: this project is a personal project that aims to learn rust and create some tools for fun.
+Disclaimer: this project is a personal project that aims to learn rust and create some tools for fun under MIT License.

-The goal of this project is to create a querying tool using particle data group (PDG) released database without using their API.
+The goal of this project is to create a querying tool using particle data group (PDG) released database without using their API: https://pdg.lbl.gov/2024/api/index.html
 It is possible because the size of the database is very small, ~few MB.

 This project aims to achieve the following query:

 Querying by name/name alias/pdgid/node id
 - Using pdgQuery e, pdgQuery tau+, pdgQuery mu, pdgQuery 22, pdgQuery S003
-- Returning related informations including name, quantum numbers, parties, mass, decay channels and many other physical parameters.
+- Returning related information including name, quantum numbers, parties, mass, decay channels and many other physical parameters.
-- It aims to provide very rich information including the error of latest measurement given by the PDG group.
+- It aims to provide very rich information including the error of the latest measurement given by the PDG group.

 Querying by decays
 - pdgQuery ? -> ee, returns particles that has dielectron decay